Injecting Hierarchy with U-Net Transformers: Introduction

 \section{Introduction}

-The recently introduced Transformer architecture \cite{vaswani2017attention} and its variants have achieved state-of-the-art performance in a number of tasks including machine translation, language modeling \cite{dai2019transformer}, question answering \cite{lan2019albert}, and others, with Transformer-based models dominating leaderboards for multi-task benchmarks such as GLUE \cite{wang2018glue}.
+The recently introduced Transformer architecture \cite{vaswani2017attention} and its variants have achieved state-of-the-art performance in a number of tasks including machine translation, language modeling \cite{dai2019transformer}, question answering \cite{lan2019albert}, and others, with Transformer-based models dominating leaderboards for many common benchmarks \cite{wang2018glue,wang2019superglue,lai2017race}.

 The Transformer removes the need for sequential computation of the input sequence and instead employs a global self-attention mechanism to allow distant token positions to exchange information in a constant number of steps.
-In short, the Transformer operates exclusively through token-level interactions to produce contextualized embedding representations at the encoder and decoder output layers.
-This attention mechanism is credited with the Transformer's continued success in the language domain.
+In short, it operates exclusively through token-level interactions to produce contextualized embedding representations at the encoder and decoder output layers.
+This attention mechanism is credited with the Transformer's continued success in many NLP tasks.

-While the Transformer has been applied most extensively in the machine translation domain, the architecture has recently found numerous applications in the dialogue domain \citep{Wolf2019TransferTransfoAT,Budzianowski2019HelloIG}.
+While the Transformer has been applied most extensively in machine translation, it has also recently been applied successfully in dialogue generation~\citep{Wolf2019TransferTransfoAT,Budzianowski2019HelloIG}.
 Conversational dialogue can be thought of as a conditional language modelling task, where an output response needs to be produced in the presence of an input conversation history.
-In real-world dialogues, the conversation history can be extensive, and often an effective conversationalist must interpret both the low-level details of the conversation as well as the high-level trajectory (e.g. conversation sentiment and topic).
-It is possible that the Transformer specializes in word-level interactions through the attention mechanism, but may not store a proper representation(s) for abstract elements of the conversation at play.
+In real-world dialogue, the conversation history can be extensive, and often an effective conversationalist must interpret both the low-level details and the high-level trajectory of the conversation, including topic structure and sentiment.
+While the Transformer explicitly targets capturing word-level interactions through the attention mechanism, learning a proper representation at different levels of abstraction may pose a challenge for such models, since they lack an explicit mechanism for learning hierarchical representations.

-The Transformer also does not take full advantage of locality.
-Early in training, the attention mechanism produces attention maps with full coverage over the input sequence.
-The architecture must learn from the data that closer positions are more consequential for the current token and then leverage the positional encodings to extract useful information from those positions.
-In this way, introducing locality, a bias toward closer word positions, may help to speed up training and hasten convergence.
-The recently proposed Star Transformer \cite{guo2019star} introduces this dependence on local word positions through ring connections between adjacent positions and achieves improved performance.
-A novel architecture which utilizes locality may similarly benefit.